 Ms. Grabarsky has been featured as the insurance law expert at national conferences for the disabled community, and has addressed physicians and patients regarding insurance issues.
 She has served as a guest speaker on cost-containment and disability management panels for claims professionals.
 She has authored numerous articles about Individual Disability Insurance and ERISA issues for lawyers, and is a frequent speaker on these topics at legal conferences.

 In addition to all the free consultations she gives at DarrasLaw, her pro bono activities focus on advocacy for at-risk children.
 She serves as a mentor and, prior to the birth of her son, was a Court Appointed Special Advocate (CASA) for foster youth with extraordinary challenges.

 Ms. Grabarsky served as an Adjunct Professor of Law at Western State University, where she received her J.D. cum laude and was a Law Review Editor.
 During law school, she had the honor of working as a Judicial Extern for Presiding Justice David G. Sills, of the California Court of Appeal, Fourth District.
-She now serves on the Board of Directors for the Joseph B. Campbell American Inn of Court, an organization dedicated to fostering civility and ethics in the legal profession.

 Ms. Grabarsky is admitted to practice in all California State and Federal District Courts, the Fourth Circuit Court of Appeals, the Supreme Court of California, and the United States Supreme Court.